 If you’ve been following along on my Instagram or Facebook, you’ll know that while the man and I were in Chicago last week, we managed to eat our way silly!
 From brunch at Hashbrowns and Siena Tavern, afternoon tea at The Allis at Soho House, to family dinner Friday night at Carmine’s, we’re stuffed!
 We did manage to try a few new spots and dishes, but none stood out quite as well as dinner at the newly reopened Gemini in Lincoln Park.

-Nestled on the corner of Lincoln Drive and Dickens Avenue, the Gemini has a beautiful, triangular shape, as evedenced by the photo above.
+Nestled on the corner of Lincoln Drive and Armitage, the Gemini has a beautiful, triangular shape, as evidenced by the photo above.
 Black and white awnings top windows on both sides, and the script of the entry sign is as beautiful as one could want.

 And the food!!